cxmi02/School-Tips/README.md

 * **Code Best Practices:** Use of design patterns, SOLID principles, and code reviews.
 * **Testing:** Implementation of unit, integration, and end-to-end tests to ensure software quality.
 * **Extensive Documentation:** Creation of documentation in Swagger and Confluence to facilitate the use and maintenance of the microservices.

+## Requirements

+To successfully run and deploy the School-Tips API, ensure you meet the following requirements:

+- Node.js:
+- npm (Node Package Manager)
+- PostgreSQL
+- Git
+- Vercel

 ## Project Configuration